Warno (video game): Gameplay

-Story
+Plot

 The story of Warno takes place in an alternate world of 1989.
 The point of divergence is in April 1987 when hardliners stage a coup against Mikhail Gorbachev due to his perestroika reforms.
 The Communist Party, KGB, and Soviet Army form a troika to restore glory to the Soviet Union.
 Unrest in the Baltic and Armenia is crushed and, spurred on by the inaction of the West, the USSR launches a takeover of Finland, installing a pro-Soviet government and bringing that country firmly in their sphere of influence.
 This spurs the West, led by the United States under Ronald Reagan, to increase military spending.
 Western sanctions and increased military spending leads to food shortages and an oil crisis in the Soviet Union.
-Meanwhile, NATO conducts a larger than ever Exercise Reforger in September 1989, which the paranoid troika fears is a cover for conflict.
-Under the cover of their own Zapad exercise, the Warsaw Pact prepares to strike first.
+Meanwhile, NATO plans to conduct a larger than ever Exercise Reforger in September 1989, which the paranoid troika fears is a cover for conflict.
+Under the cover of their own Zapad exercise in the summer, the Warsaw Pact prepares to strike first.

-As of November 2025, there are seven Army General campaigns taking place across various parts of the conflict and in the CENTAG, NORTHAG, and SOUTHAG areas of operations.
-"Bruderkrieg", "Fulda Gap", and "Airborne Assault" take place on Day 1 of the conflict.
-"The Left Hook" takes place on Day 4.
-Lastly, "Highway 66" takes place on Day 7.
-The new NORTHAG DLC added two more Army General campaigns, taking place along two main axis of attack by the Warsaw Pact armies in NORTHAG, "Four Day To The Weser" (Lüneburg-Bremen) and "Armored Fury" (Hanover-Osnabrück).
-Both of the campaigns take place on Day 4 of the conflict.
-"Holding Attack" and "Closing the Pocket" campaigns take place on Day 8 of the conflict.

-In addition to the Army General campaigns, there are also twelve single mission operations, focusing on single engagements between various elements of NATO and the Warsaw Pact.

-Black Horse's Last Stand (21 June 1989) - Fulda was lost within 24 hours.
-The 11th Armoured Cavalry Regiment "Black Horse" fought valiantly but the 8th Guards Army was too strong.
-Now battered, the 1-11th ACR has fallen back to the town of Bad Orb, with the Soviet 39th Guards Motorized Division in hot pursuit.
-1-11th ACR is ordered to take up a blocking position outside the town in order to cover the approach to Frankfurt, while they wait for Bundeswehr reinforcements to arrive.

-Sledgehammer (25 June 1989) - By the third day of the war, the Soviets had reached Hanau, on the outskirts of Frankfurt-am-Main.
-Though they have been successful so far, NATO resolve is stiffening.
-Eager to keep up their momentum, 57th Guards Motorized Rifle Division has been tasked to conduct a combined arms assault to clear the remaining outposts and blocking positions in the Main valley and enable the 79th Guards Tank Division to exploit their success and drive on to Frankfurt.